LeonKattendick/design-patterns-project/README.md

 # design-patterns-project

 ## Team members
-Leon Kattendick, Tarek Abouzadi, Dominik Dorr
+Leon Kattendick, Tarek Abouzaid, Dominik Dorr

 # Idea
 An application which can handle mulitple alien languages and can encode and decode them.
 The target language for decoding